Edmonton International Airport: History

 Transport Canada selected the current site for Edmonton International Airport, on the opposite side of the city from the military airport at RCAF Station Namao, and purchased over 7000 acre of land.
 When the airport opened on November 15, 1960, its first terminal was an arch hangar.
 Today, it is in use by Summit Air.
 In 1963, a passenger terminal, built in the international style, was opened.
 It remains in use as the North Terminal.
 Artwork, fired by Alberta natural gas, adorned the departures area exterior.
 A large mural, commissioned by the Canadian government in 1963 for $18,000 titled Bush Pilot in Northern Sky by Jack Shadbolt, remains to this day.
 An appraisal in 2005 indicated that the mural was worth $750,000, and a restoration of the mural was undertaken in 2007.

 During the 1970s, the airport experienced rapid growth in traffic as the city of Edmonton grew, and served approximately 2 million passengers by 1980.
 However, from the early 1980s until 1995, traffic declined.
 This decline was attributed to the continued usage of Edmonton City Centre Airport as well as to a slowing economy.
 Edmonton City Centre did not have the facilities to accept large wide-bodied, long-haul aircraft.
 Thus airlines used City Centre to fly short-haul flights to hubs in other cities where connections to many locations were available.

 Growth returned in 1995.
-In the 1995 Edmonton municipal election, 77% of voters approved a plebiscite to consolidate all scheduled jet passenger service at Edmonton International Airport.
+In the 1995 Edmonton municipal election, 77% of voters approved by plebiscite to consolidate all scheduled jet passenger service at Edmonton International Airport.